ceres-solver/ceres-solver/docs/source/building.rst

 one static library.
 See ``cmake/iOS.cmake`` for more options.

-After building, you will get ``libceres.a`` and ``libminiglog.a`` You need to add these two libraries into your xcode project.
+After building, you will get ``libceres.a`` and ``libminiglog.a`` You need to add these two libraries into your XCode project.

-The default cmake configuration builds a bare bones version of Ceres Solver that only depends on Eigen and MINIGLOG, this should be sufficient for solving small to moderate sized problems (No ``SPARSE_SCHUR``, ``SPARSE_NORMAL_CHOLESKY`` linear solvers and no ``CLUSTER_JACOBI`` and ``CLUSTER_TRIDIAGONAL`` preconditioners).
+The default CMake configuration builds a bare bones version of Ceres Solver that only depends on Eigen and MINIGLOG, this should be sufficient for solving small to moderate sized problems (No ``SPARSE_SCHUR``, ``SPARSE_NORMAL_CHOLESKY`` linear solvers and no ``CLUSTER_JACOBI`` and ``CLUSTER_TRIDIAGONAL`` preconditioners).

-If you decide to use ``LAPACK`` and ``BLAS``, then you also need to add ``Accelerate.framework`` to your xcode project's linking dependency.
+If you decide to use ``LAPACK`` and ``BLAS``, then you also need to add ``Accelerate.framework`` to your XCode project's linking dependency.

 .. _section-customizing: